barchart/alerting-service-public/docs/content/concepts/alert_data_structure.md

 ## Building Conditions

-In order to build conditional statements, you'll need the list of available
+In order to build conditional statements, you'll need the listings of:

 * _targets_ — things which can be observed (e.g. a stock quote)
 * _properties_ — attributes of the object being observed (e.g. last price)
 * _operators_ — comparisons which can be applied to properties (e.g. greater than)

-Request them as follows:
+Request these listings as follows:

 ```js
 const promises = [